 Q. Can I receive punitive damages for my accident?

 Possibly.
 Courts can award punitive damages to punish the defendant for grossly negligent behavior.
 (S.C.
 Code § 15-32-520(D).)
 Driving while drunk qualifies, and we can discuss if this is an option.
 Punitive damages are awarded in addition to compensatory damages for medical bills, pain, and job loss.
+A Florence personal injury attorney can tell you whether your case qualifies after reviewing the facts.

 Q. Is there a time limit to submitting a claim?